 Voters also support expunging, or erasing, criminal records for marijuana possession by an even larger margin of 63% – 27%

-It is thought that this wider acceptance of marijuana legalization is because they are seeing the benefits that the industry is having in Canada.
-It has been legal to buy marijuana on sites like https://wccannabis.ca/buy-weed-online-montreal/ for a while now and it has been shown to boost the economy and improve citizen satisfaction.
+Wider acceptance of marijuana legalization might have occurred because they are seeing the industry’s benefits in Canada.
+It has been legal to buy marijuana on sites like https://wccannabis.ca/buy-weed-online-montreal/ for a while now.
+It has been shown to boost the economy and improve citizen satisfaction.

-An overwelming 90% of residents ages 18-34 support the legalization of cannabis throughout New Jersey, and 81% support the sale in their community.
+An overwelming 90% of residents ages 18-34 support the legalization of cannabis throughout New Jersey.
+81% support the sale in their community.

 By a smaller majority of 50% – 45%, voters support the sale of cannabis in their community.
-So far, over 30 towns have banned the sale of cannabis, while a few have taken a wait and see approach.
-Yet there are others, such as Jersey City, Trenton, Atlantic City, and Asbury Park have all publicly embraced the idea of cannabis in their communities.
+So far, over 30 towns have banned the sale of cannabis, while a few have taken a wait-and-see approach.
+Yet others, such as Jersey City, Trenton, Atlantic City, and Asbury Park have embraced cannabis in their communities.